beast-dev/doc/pages/beast/programs/beast_spreadgl2.md

 A stepwise overview on how to use SpreadGL2 is available here: [https://github.com/spreadgl2/spreadgl2.github.io#readme](https://github.com/spreadgl2/spreadgl2.github.io#readme).

 The example below shows the dispersal within the United Kingdom of SARS-CoV-2 Delta, as estimated using a continuous phylogeographic analysis (McCrone et al., 2022).
-Note that the visualisation makes use of an incremental time window, but that a sliding time window can easily be set as well.
+Note that the visualisation makes use of an expanding time window, but that a sliding time window can easily be set as well.

 <video src="files/SpreadGL2-SARSCoV2-UK.mp4" width="800" controls></video>